Our fellowship offers a wide range of educational opportunities, listed below:

 All 1st year fellows participate in a 3-week practicum in clinical microbiology, antimicrobial stewardship, and infection control, working closely with laboratory technologists, Dr. Campos, Drs.
 Hamdy and Sadler, and Dr. Song.

-The inpatient consult fellow provides weekly teaching conferences to pediatric residents and medical students on common pediatric infectious diseases problems.
+The inpatient consult fellow provides weekly teaching conferences to pediatric residents and medical students on common pediatric infectious disease problems.
 Fellows are observed for feedback on teaching skills.
 Additionally, fellows often are asked to participate in hospital-wide conferences such as the weekly case conference, Professorial Rounds.

 Greater Washington Infectious Diseases Society (GWIDS)